 For dinner, swing by Bluegrass Pizza & Pub for a piping hot, brick-oven pizza and a cold, crisp bottle of local beer.
 Owners Colin and Melissa Masters make their dough fresh daily and top it with locally-sourced produce whenever possible, often from their own Thorny Meadow Farm.
 The walls, covered with Melissa’s fabulous photography and with rock, blues and bluegrass memorabilia, create a fun and relaxing atmosphere.

 Then drop in on one of Danville’s bars or taverns for a nightcap.
-Try Beer Engine, Danville’s oldest brewery, with the most craft taps in town.
-The folks at Beer Engine love to come up with unique beers that challenge the most experienced palate and expand every customer’s understanding of beer.
-Or stop at Jane Barleycorn’s for a broad array of local Bourbons, craft beers, wines and specialty cocktails, along with artisan breads, cheeses, charcuterie and chocolate to feed those late-night snack cravings in style.
+Try Gypsy Run Brewery, Danville’s local brew on the Brewgrass Trail, with the most craft taps in town.
+The folks at Gypsy Run love to come up with unique beers that challenge the most experienced palate and expand every customer’s understanding of beer.
+Or stop at Boogie Knight’s, a kitsch 70’s craft cocktail bar serving late night eats from scratch in the heart of Danville.

 For an overnight stay, downtown Danville offers accommodations for singles, couples and families.
-View Main Street night life from the Palladian front windows of the lovely townhome at Stay Over Danville, then ascend the spiral staircase to the two bedrooms above.
-Or stay at the cozy, Craftsman-style Bowman Bungalow, where three bedrooms, a private backyard and shaded porch provide plenty of comfortable space for the whole family.
+View Main Street night life from the Palladian front windows of the lovely townhome at The Danville Loft, then ascend the spiral staircase to the two bedrooms above.
+Or stay at The Residence on Main, Danville’s premiere B&B&B (Bed, Breakfast & Bourbon) located in a 100+ year old historic property overlooking the Main Street historic district.

 In the morning, stay downtown for breakfast.
-You can pick up one of Burke Bakery’s famous doughnuts or go for an organic smoothie bowl at Plank on Main, a wellness studio, café and boutique.
+You can pick up one of Burke Bakery’s famous doughnuts or go for an organic shake at Shake It.

 Or spend your day touring local historical sites.
 Self-guided walking tours of downtown Danville and Perryville are available, or drive the Lincoln Heritage Scenic Highway.
 Or take the Forgotten Landmarks Driving Tour, which highlights the lives and contributions of the local African American community.